 - Steps to get a business license to sell on social media

 - Do I need a business license to sell online in Dubai?

-Benefits of selling on social media in Dubai
+Benefits of selling on social media in Dubai in 2022

 There’s much to be gained from setting up a business that’s able to sell via social media.
 Whatever the size of your operation, social media can help your business to grow and thrive.
 A key aspect of driving sales through your social media platforms is understanding what these platforms offer you in terms of engaging with customers, building your brand, increasing brand visibility and — crucially — boosting traffic to your site, so customers can explore and invest in your products.

 Brand awareness is key, first of all; when your brand is known and visible, this is the first step on the journey to purchasing.
 To build visibility, it’s important to invest time (and money, if necessary) in your social media profiles.
 When you consistently create and share appealing content that reflects your brand, your visibility will increase — as should your ability to convert potential customers into happy clients.

 Another important aspect to consider is customer engagement.
 The most professional social media profiles can fall at this hurdle; it’s key to make sure that when people comment on your posts, you react to them in an on-brand way.

 Starting and encouraging conversations in the comments section of your posts is key for sharing information about your products — as well as giving existing customers the chance to share their positive experience of your brand with potential future customers.
 Don’t miss this opportunity to get people talking in an organic, natural way about the quality of your offering.

 Another useful side of having a business that sells through social media is the chance to boost your web traffic through your social profiles.